Geonovum/KP-APIs/API-strategie-modules/geospatial/request-response.md

 </div>

 In case a REST API does not have to comply to the OGC API Features specification, e.g. for usage in administrative applications, the REST API shall use the JSON data format.
 If a resource contains geometry, that geometry shall be embedded as a GeoJSON <code>Geometry</code> object within the resource.
 The media type <code>application/json</code> must be supported.
 This may also apply to other media types <code>application/*+json</code>, however this depends on the media type specification.
 If the media type specification prescribes that resource information must be embedded in a JSON structure defined in the media specification, then the media type should not be supported while it is impossible to comply to that specification with the method described below.
 The media type <code>application/geo+json</code> should not be supported while the resource does not comply to the GeoJSON specification, i.e. the request resource does not embed a feature or feature collection.
-A template for the definition of the schemas for the GeoJSON <code>Geometry</code> object in the requests in OpenAPI definitions are available [geometryGeoJSON.yaml](https://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/geometryGeoJSON.yaml).
+A template for the definition of the schemas for the GeoJSON <code>Geometry</code> object in the requests in OpenAPI definitions is available: [geometryGeoJSON.yaml](https://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/geometryGeoJSON.yaml).
 In case a collection of resources is embedded in the request resource, the name of the array containing the resources should be the plural of the resource name.

 <div class="rule" id="api-geo-4">
-  <p class="rulelab"><strong>API-GEO-4</strong>: Embed GeoJSON <code>Geometry</code> object as part of the JSON resource</p>
+  <p class="rulelab"><strong>API-GEO-4</strong>: Embed GeoJSON <code>Geometry</code> object as part of the JSON resource in API requests</p>
   <p>When a JSON (<code>application/json</code>) request contains a geometry, represent it in the same way as the <code>Geometry</code> object of GeoJSON.</p>
   Example: POST resource containing geometry
   <pre>